jinglescode/devotions/_posts/bsf-genesis/2020-09-19-bsf-genesis-lesson04-day5.md

 >     a young man for injuring me.
 > 24 If Cain is avenged seven times,
 >     then Lamech seventy-seven times.”
-> 25 Adam made love to his wife again, and she gave birth to a son and named him Seth,[b] saying, “God has granted me another child in place of Abel, since Cain killed him.”
+> 25 Adam made love to his wife again, and she gave birth to a son and named him Seth, saying, “God has granted me another child in place of Abel, since Cain killed him.”
 26 Seth also had a son, and he named him Enosh.
-> At that time people began to call on[c] the name of the Lord.
+> At that time people began to call on the name of the Lord.

 In Cain's family, God wasn't in their lives, or at least there were no mentioned about God at all.
 But God still does allow them to live lives and possibly excel in raising livestock, in music, and in handiwork.